Backyard Chicken Keeping for Beginners: A Hands-On Class

 Is keeping backyard chickens worth it?
 The honest math

 So why keep them?
 For the reasons the spreadsheet misses.
 The eggs are better and fresher than anything a carton can offer, and that is most of the answer.
-The rest is the routine, the compost the birds turn your scraps into, and the way kids who help with chores stop thinking eggs come from a carton.
+The rest is the routine, the compost the birds turn your scraps into, and the way kids who help with chores stop thinking eggs come from a store shelf.
 It's a small, steady commitment that pays back in something other than savings.